City-Colleges-of-Chicago-Cybersecurity/COMPSFI-214/index.md

 ## Course Objectives

-By the end of this course, students will be able to:
+Upon successful completion of this course, students will be able to:

-- Explain the legal and ethical standards for penetration testing.
-- Perform information gathering and enumeration.
+- Analyze common cyber threats and attack vectors affecting enterprise systems
-- Identify common vulnerabilities and perform basic exploitation.
+- Assess vulnerabilities in systems, networks, and applications
+- Explain and apply incident response processes and frameworks
+- Evaluate and design security architectures using defense-in-depth principles
+- Interpret cybersecurity risks in the context of organizational goals
-- Apply appropriate countermeasures and hardening strategies.
+- Apply industry standards, frameworks, and best practices to security problems
-- Document findings in a professional format.
+- Communicate security findings and recommendations through written analysis

 ---